HIIT vs Tabata: Understanding the Real Differences

 How many times per week should you do Tabata or HIIT?

 Garber et al. (2011, PMID 21694556) recommend vigorous-intensity exercise 3 days per week minimum.
 Both Tabata and HIIT fall in the vigorous category.
-The original Tabata study used 5 days per week β€” but that frequency is extreme.
-For most people, 3 HIIT or Tabata sessions per week with 1–2 rest or low-intensity days in between is optimal for adaptation and recovery.
+The original Tabata study used 5 days per week, but that frequency is extreme.
+For most people, 3 HIIT or Tabata sessions per week with 1–2 rest or low-intensity days between sessions allows adequate recovery and sustainable long-term adherence.